johanlahuisman/turku-autumn-school-R-workshop-2022/README.md

 ### Installing R

 To follow the course you will need to install two programmes on your computer, R and R Studio.
-The precise instructions for doing this on different platforms should be available when you follow the links below:
+The precise instructions for doing this on different platforms should be available when you follow the links below.
+In addition, we have uploaded a video called *Installing R and R Cloud* to Moodle, which will guide you through the process.

 - First, install [R](https://cloud.r-project.org/).
 R is a statistical computer language, and the install is necessary for your computer to understand things written in this language.